 I have tried to make a UPS design though not comparable with the professional ones but once built, definitely will be able to replace mains failures quite reliably and also since the output is a modified square wave, is suitable for operating all sophisticated electronic gadgets, even computers.

-Understanding the circuit diagram
+Understanding the circuit Design

 The figure alongside shows a simple modified square inverter design, which is easily understandable, yet incorporates crucial features.